 Prediction: Meatless Entrees

-We said: Many restaurants and manufacturers are presenting meatless entrees to satisfy their environmentally-conscious, health-conscious, and animal-friendly diners.
+We said: Many restaurants and manufacturers are presenting meatless entrees to satisfy their environmentally-conscious and health-conscious diners.
 Plant-based protein is essential on 2017 menus.

 2023 update: This one is a no-brainer.
-Plant-based meats like those from Impossible Foods are about ubiquitous.
-We can’t necessarily say the same thing about the sustainable protein trend we predicted, but we are getting closer.
-Learn more about eating crickets and offal in this blog post from FDR.
+Plant-based meats like those from Impossible Foods are now ubiquitous.
+We can’t necessarily say the same thing about the sustainable protein trend we predicted, but we are getting closer to what we predicted about eating crickets and offal.

 Ingredient Trends Then And Now

-We said: Speaking of plant-based proteins, jackfruit is becoming a very popular substitute for meat.
+We said: Jackfruit is becoming a very popular substitute for meat.
 The fruit is huge and shreddable, which makes for a fantastic yield.

-We said: Dragonfruit is another notable fruit.
-It’s the new acai with its powerful antioxidant content.
+We said: Dragonfruit is the new acai with its powerful antioxidant content.
 Dragonfruit is native to Mexico and Central America and is a “night-blooming climbing cactus.”
 Sounds lovely, right?

 2023 update: The Google Trends chart for dragonfruit looks a lot like the above chart for jackfruit except the jumps upward start later in 2018.
-It’s popular, especially in juice and tea.
-In fact, some are calling jackfruit the “flavor of the year in 2023.”
+Dragonfruit is especially popular in juice and tea.
+In fact, some are calling dragonfruit the “flavor of the year in 2023.”

 If you’re interested in dragonfruit growing and distribution, this recent article from The New York Times is worth a read.